-Ecotoxicology and environmental monitoring
+Ecotoxicology and environmental monitoring research

 The global population is increasing rapidly and humans are putting greater pressure on natural resources, such as food and water.
 Our ecotoxicology and environmental monitoring research examines how humans impact upon aquatic (marine and freshwater) and terrestrial ecosystems.
 We also explore the ecological consequences of human activity and seek to develop new methods to assess human impact on the environment.

 With climate change and pollution becoming more pressing concerns, our research is helping inform better policy decisions and exploring how we can protect our environment in a sustainable way.

 Our research outputs are regularly published by leading industry publications, including Global Climate Change, Aquatic Toxicology, Environmental Pollution and Science of the Total Environment.

 - Ecotoxicology and pollution

 - Climate change